mgechev/angular-transitions/readme.md

 This repository contains a set of pre-defined AngularJS animations which you can just copy and paste in your project.
 Both 1.1.5 and 1.2 APIs are supported (so you can use them with ui-view too).
 You can see a **[demo here](http://angular-transitions.mgechev.com/)**.

+Some of the animations are inspired by [scroll.js](http://lab.hakim.se/scroll-effects/).